Increase in ILAT

 Quote or short catchphrase, short sentence or paragraph (> Always end sentences, even subheadings, with a period).

-With the steady rise in the Service Sector Rent Index (ILAT), companies renting office space, particularly in the Paris region, are seeing their costs rise.
+With the steady rise in the index of rents for commercial activities (Indice des Loyers des Activités Tertiaires - ILAT), companies renting office space, particularly in the Paris region, are seeing their service charges increase.

-It may seem a technical subject, but it's one that CFOs need to focus on, because it has a direct impact on cash flow and budgets.
+Although this may seem a technical subject, it is one that should be at the heart of CFOs' concerns, as it has a direct impact on cash flow and budgets.

-Analysis of a phenomenon and solutions for dealing with it.
+Analysis of a phenomenon and solutions to deal with it.

 Michael Kaplan